32 Cards Game

 - When exchanging cards, the first player after the dealer starts (as in 5 card draw), but on the second round, action starts after the over-blind (not after the dealer).
 In a heads-up situation (only 2 players) the action starts with the small blind.

-- Player can discard a maximum of 4 cards.
+- Players can discard a maximum of 4 cards in this 32 cards game.

 - The time limit for raise is 10 seconds, after which you can only check, call, or fold.